Best Boxing Gloves UK (2026): Every Type Ranked

 • Premium price point

-• Sizing can run firm -- try before buying where possible
+• Sizing can run firm, so try before buying where possible

 • Best value for fighters sparring multiple times per week